joostd/Safari-RpIdHash/README.md

 ## Other sites that demonstrate the issue

-There are many other sites that suffer from this issue.
+There are many other sites that can be used to demonstrate this issue.
 You can find some examples below.

 ### Yubico demo website